aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/compressionlevel/_index.md

 public class CompressionLevel
 ```

-A utility class providing constants.
 Compression level for OOXML files.

 (DOCX and DOTX files are internally a ZIP-archive, this property controls the compression level of the archive.